Darkyenus/FountainSimulator/README.md

 - Play and pause the animation by clicking the button or by pressing the spacebar
 - Scrub on the timeline by dragging with left mouse button
 - Create A-B repeat section by dragging with right mouse button on the timeline
+- Loaded images that change on disk will reload automatically when changed
+	- Supply `-no-reload` argument to disable this
+	- Change detection is implemented through last modified timestamp